What You Need to Know about Coronavirus or COVID-19

 Just how deadly will it be?

 The Spanish Influenza that started in 1918 is known as “the most devastating epidemic in recorded world history.”
 It killed around 40 million people, with a mortality rate of 2.5 percent.
 The high death toll was in part because of how many people got sick.
+Also, the medical care that was available in the early 1900s is not nearly as advanced as what we have today.

 "But I'm young and healthy!"

 A young person might point to the higher death rate among older people and ask if they really need to take precautions.
 Think about this: although you might not get seriously ill from COVID-19, do you want to be responsible for getting your grandma sick with a potentially deadly disease?
+It is possible for someone to have the virus and show no symptoms—the more people they interact with the more they could spread the virus and then more possible deaths that could result.

 And the reality is that young people are not immune to the effects of the disease.
 In the United States, about 20 percent of confirmed cases are in younger adults.